KARNATISAITHARUN/documentation/using-inspect-protect/inspect-protect-quick-start.md

 ## Installing the ShiftLeft CLI

 The ShiftLeft (CLI) is used with ShiftLeft Inspect to submit applications for analysis and with ShiftLeft Protect to run the ShiftLeft Microagent.
 The tool is named `sl`.
-See more information, on [Using the ShiftLeft CLI](using-cli/using-cli.md).
+See more information on [Using the ShiftLeft CLI](using-cli/using-cli.md).

 There are two methods for installing the ShiftLeft CLI: [downloading the installer](#downloading-the-shiftleft-cli-installer) as explained here, or [running the appropriate CLI install command](../using-inspect-protect/using-cli/using-cli.md).